 One could say that Lanthimos has created a rather clichéd story here.
 A dystopian society, a forbidden love, all the hurdles and the wicked witch!
 The hero’s love is not shaken by the heroine’s blindness.
 His love perseveres and it conquers.
 So, when we think about what he did do in the end, we have to ask ourselves what his driving factor was.
 Was it love?
 Or was it the fear of loneliness?
 Was he afraid of being turned into an animal?
 Did he not want to let go of her because he feared that he will never find another compatible partner and so he held on to her?
 That he didn’t want to be alone anymore.
 Or afraid!

-When David got married, he thought he was mating for life.
-But then, his wife found love with someone else and he wasn’t a lobster, in a metaphorical sense, anymore.
+When David got married, he thought it would last forever.
+But then, his wife found love with someone else.
 Perhaps their marriage wasn’t even real in the first place.
 Perhaps it was built on the common trait and that’s why when she found something more substantial with someone else, she decided to leave David.
 So, when he finally finds love with the Blind Woman, he wants to hold on to that.
-He wants to mate for life.
 But, the question is, is he ready to sacrifice what it takes to be with her?
-Can he be the lobster for her?

 All These Small Things